The Shiny Show

-The Shiny Show is a British educational children's quiz show, broadcast in the United Kingdom by CBeebies, BBC One and BBC Two, that was produced by Open Mind Productions.
-It was aired in 2002 and 2003, and was aimed particularly at children between the ages of 3 and 6 years old.
+The Shiny Show is a British educational children's quiz show, broadcast in the United Kingdom by CBeebies, that was produced by Open Mind Productions.
+It was aired in 2002, and was aimed particularly at children between the ages of 3 and 6 years old.
 Each show featured a quiz with six questions, based around different subjects, and featured four star characters: Tigs the Tiger, Mukka the Monkey, Dogsby the Dog and Alarmorama the machine.

 Characters

 Tigs

 Tigs is an orange tiger, who is often portrayed as confident and big-headed.
 She is still extremely lively and always gets the starring role in the short plays or poems the group act out in between rounds.
 She has a lucky object called Mr. Cheese, a plastic lump of cheese that squeaks whenever it is squeezed.
 Voiced by Sue Monroe.
+Tigs’ puppet was changed at the start of season 2, however the old puppet still appeared in the theme song.

 Mukka

 Mukka is an extremely hyperactive purple monkey.
 He has a lucky object called Fluffy Stuff and a pet lump called Lumpy.
 Voiced by Wim Booth.